netmet1/constellation-node-automation/README.md

 - gmail_acct
 - gmail_token
 - mms_recipients
+- email_recipients
-    - *If you are planning on using the same email address to accept the incoming push requests from your node also as your recipient email, you **must** put it in the recipients list here as well; otherwise the program will exit with a failure.*
+    - *If you are planning on using the same email address to accept the incoming push requests from your node and also as your recipient email, you **must** put it in the recipients list here as well; otherwise the program will exit with a failure.*
+    - **aka**: `bob@bob.com` sends alerts to `bob@bob.com`.
 - node_name
 - lb
     - *If you don't know the LB fully qualified domain name (FQDN), you may need to ask in the community for this FQDN.
 It isn't listed here for privacy reasons.*